tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 public record None<T> : Option<T>;
 ```

-A value can implicitly converted to `Some` if the value is not null, and
+A value can be implicitly converted to Some if the value is not null, and can be
-implicily be converted to `None` if the value is null.
+implicitly converted to None if the value is null.

-Now, let´s extend our mapping function a bit:
+Now, let's extend our mapping function a bit:

 ```csharp
 public static Option<TTarget> Map<TSource, TTarget>(this Option<TSource> source, Func<TSource, TTarget> factory) =>